Placing a Gate in a Terrain Wall

 - Notice that, by default, concrete is used as the material for our terrain wall.
 To change this to a stone material, use the Select Objects tool to select the terrain wall and click on the Open Object edit tool to display its specification dialog.

-- On the General tab, we will first increase the thickness of our terrain wall by changing its Width from the default value of 6" to 15".
+- On the General panel, we will first increase the thickness of our terrain wall by changing its Width from the default value of 6" to 15".

-- Now, select the Materials tab and click on the Terrain Path then click the Library Material button to display the Select Library Object dialog.
+- Now, select the Materials panel and click on the Terrain Path then click the Library Material button to display the Select Library Object dialog.

-- You can click on the plus [+] sign to expand out the Materials or Manufacturers libraries and browse to the location of the type of material that you want to use.
+- You can click on the to expand out the Materials or Manufacturers libraries and browse to the location of the type of material that you want to use.

-For the purposes of this example, we used the Cambria stone material located in the Manufacturers folder in Eldorado Stone.
+- For the purposes of this example, we used the Cambria stone material located in the Manufacturers catalog in Eldorado Stone.

-To download the Eldorado Stone Products and other bonus manufacturer content, on the Chief Architect website select User Center
+To download the Eldorado Stone products and other bonus manufacturer content, on the Chief Architect website select Library> Get additional Content Online from the menu.

 In this section of the tutorial, we will show you how to connect a section of fence to the terrain wall to place a gate.